Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Application to the Three State Protocol

 \item \underline{Sequential IID}: We plot the key length as a function of distance where the repetition rate of the protocol is limited in order to enforce a sequential condition.
 Here, Alice sends states at long enough intervals that ensure that Eve's attack on a pulse cannot be influenced by pulses that come after.
 As shown in Eq.~(41) of Ref.~\cite{sandfuchs_security_2023}, the sequential condition limits the repetition rate $R_s$ to $\frac{1.5 \cross 10^5}{d}$, where $d$ is the distance between Alice and Bob in $km$, and we have assumed the refractive of the fiber to be 1.5.

 Thus, given the protocol duration $T = 3600$s, the maximum number of signals sent with this condition is $n = R_s T = \frac{5.4*10^8}{d}$.
 We then perform a security analysis assuming that Eve's attack is IID with this value of $n$.
+Note that this value of $n$ decreases rapidly as the distance $d$ becomes non-zero, resulting in low key lengths.
 This serves as an upper bound on the GEAT key lengths under the sequential attack condition.

 \item \underline{Postselection with block-diagonal improvement}: We plot the key lengths obtained from applying \cref{cor:liftToCoherentvarxBlockDiagonal}.
 Here, $d_A = 2$, and Bob consists of a block of dimension 2, and nine blocks of dimension 1 resulting in $x = 52$ as detailed in \cref{sec:ThreeStateOpticalSetup}.
 This gives the full secure key length through the use of the postselection technique.